 Vollezele becomes the draft horse centre

-Vollezele became a magnet for horse dealers, initially from western Europe and then, as word spread, from the eastern Bloc and Russia.
-Dealers would travel by train to Brussels and then by horse-drawn coach to Vander Schueren’s farm in Vollezele.
+Vollezele became a magnet for horse dealers.
+Initially they came just from western Europe.
+But as word spread, horse dealers traveled to Vollezele from the eastern Bloc and Russia.
+Dealers would travel by train to Brussels and then by horse-drawn coach to Remi Vander Schueren’s farm in Vollezele.

 By this time other local breeders had jumped on the bandwagon.
 At one time no fewer than four renowned breeders of Belgian draft horses lay within the boundaries of Vollezele.
 Frequently over one hundred buyers would pass through Vollezele each day.
 At any one time there might be 160 stallions for sale.